rackerlabs/technical-blog/_posts/2020-01-07-salesforce-certification-infographic.md

 authorIsRacker: true
 categories:
     - Salesforce
-metaTitle: "Salesforce certfications inforaphic"
+metaTitle: "Salesforce certifications infographic"
-metaDescription: "In the age of customer experience, businesses now rely on their customer relationship management (CRM) systems more than ever and certifications are crucial."
+metaDescription: "In the age of customer experience, businesses now rely on their customer relationship management (CRM) systems more than ever, and certifications are crucial."
-ogTitle: "Salesforce certfications inforaphic"
+ogTitle: "Salesforce certifications infographic"
-ogDescription: "In the age of customer experience, businesses now rely on their customer relationship management (CRM) systems more than ever and certifications are crucial."
+ogDescription: "In the age of customer experience, businesses now rely on their customer relationship management (CRM) systems more than ever, and certifications are crucial."
 ---

-In the age of customer experience, businesses now rely on their customer relationship management (CRM) systems more than ever and certifications are crucial.
+In the age of customer experience, businesses now rely on their customer relationship management (CRM) systems more than ever, and certifications are crucial.

 <!-- more -->